James Salter

 James Arnold Horowitz (June 10, 1925 – June 19, 2015), better known as James Salter, his pen name and later-adopted legal name, was an American novelist and short-story writer.
 Originally a career officer and pilot in the United States Air Force, he resigned from the military in 1957 following the successful publication of his first novel, The Hunters.

 After a brief career in film writing and film directing, in 1979 Salter published the novel Solo Faces.
-He won numerous literary awards for his works, including belated recognition of works originally criticized at the time of their publication.
+He won numerous literary awards for his works, including belated recognition of works that were criticized at the time of their publication.